Playground – New mag on roleplaying

 In a world of precarious immaterial workers, where artists try to merge art with life – artists spending most of the time in offices these days – the art world could make good use of role-playing consultants who knows how to handle participatory situations.

-2 thoughts on “Playground – New mag on roleplaying
+2 responses to “Playground – New mag on roleplaying”

 Leave a Reply